-Dexter grommet dust cap will fit most 4 and 5 stud American trailer hubs, drums and disc rotors.
+Dexter rubber grommet dust cap will fit most 4 and 5 stud American trailer hubs, drums and disc rotors.
 Dust caps are also called grease caps.

-Grease cap sizes are:
+Dust cap sizes are:

 - 1.98″ Chrome